davidbuttar/guiframework/README.md

         });
     });

-You must also provide css rules for .gui-page and .gui-page-active.
-It will have the gui-page-active class when it is the active page.
+You must also provide css rules for .page and .comp-active.
+It will have the comp-active class when it is the active page.

-    .gui-page {
+    .page {
         display: none;
     }

-    .gui-page-active {
+    .comp-active {
         display: block;
     }